getodk/docs/shared-src/docs-tech-guide.rst

   $ sphinx-build -b spelling src build/spelling

-If there are any warnings, make sure that you fix them to avoid build failure.
+If there are any warnings, make sure that you fix them to avoid a build failure.

-The error messages will be displayed on terminal as well as stored in a file :file:`/build/spelling/output.txt`.
+The error messages will be displayed in the terminal as well as stored in a file :file:`/build/spelling/output.txt`.

 If you find a word which is not misspelled